Leonard Cohen (vocals, guitar; born September 21, 1934)

 November 1974: New Skin for the Old Ceremony, Leonard Cohen’s fourth album of original material, is released.
 Its original cover is banned in the U.S.

-November 1977: Leonard Cohen’s Death of a Ladies’ Man –a Phil Spector production – is released.
-It will be followed by Cohen’s book Death of a Lady’s Man.
+November 1977: Leonard Cohen’s Death of a Ladies’ Man – a Phil Spector production – is released.
+It will be followed by Leonard Cohen’s book Death of a Lady’s Man.

 September 1979: Leonard Cohen’s Recent Songs, is released.
 The Songs of Leonard Cohen, a documentary, is filmed in Canada and Europe the same year.